Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 How to Prevent Pay Rate Alteration

-The most effective way to prevent pay rate alteration fraud is to minimize the number of people who have access to your payroll software.
-Ensure that it is protected with a strong password, and every once in a while run an audit to make sure the pay rates are correct.
+The most effective way to prevent pay rate alteration fraud is to minimize the number of people who have access to the admin settings of your payroll service.
+Ensure that the login is protected with a strong password, and every quarter run an audit to make sure the pay rates are correct.

 If your employees get paid on commission, or have certain pay bonus incentives, you are at risk of this type of payroll fraud.
 It is when an employee creates graduated materials to inflate the number of sales or bonuses they are eligible to receive payment for.